chandninigam/website/content/Home.md

 My name is Chandni Nigam, I am born and brought up in Lucknow, Uttar Pradesh.
 I have done bachelors in Computer Science Engineering from BBD: NITM.
 I am passionate about frontend engineering (web and mobile) and I work with different technologies including HTML, CSS/SCSS, Javascript/Typescript, React/React Native/Next.
-I have worked at <a href="https://jaxl.com/" style="color: #531fff; text-underline-position: under;">Jaxl Innovation Private Limited </a> in the past.
+I have worked at <a href="https://jaxl.com/" >Jaxl Innovation Private Limited </a> in the past.

 In my free time, I like to read books, currently I'm reading Atomic Habits.
 I also like cooking.

-<h2 style="margin: 2rem 0rem;">Technologies</h2>
+<h2 class='heading'>Technologies</h2>

 <ul class="card-wrapper">
     <li class="card">HTML5</li>